LouisPetrik/cheatsheet/purescript.md

 ## Conditionals

-There are a couple ways to execute code conditionally in PureScript: If-then-else, case expressions, pattern matching and guards.
+There are a couple ways to execute code conditionally in PureScript: If-then-else, case expressions, pattern matching (there is a whole section below on this topic) and guards.
 Let's start with the classic one, the if-else-then syntax in PureScript

 ### if-then-else